 Lance flicked his reins, getting his horse moving again.
 “I know I am a poor substitute, but I’ll be here for you.”

-“I must confess,” she said.
-“That I did not expect you to be such a good swordsman yourself.”
+“I must confess,” she said, “that I did not expect you to be such a good swordsman yourself.”

 “Many, many years of practice,” he said.
 “But I can pay you the same compliment.
 You really do know how to use that saber.
-I’ve not seen some one better with that kind of weapon.”
+I’ve not seen someone better with that kind of weapon.”

 “I have,” Scarlet said.